 When using images, you should always pick such that match the post’s story.
 The reader may avoid it otherwise, and leave the page with a negative impression.
 At that point, publishing posts with images won’t bring you any benefit.

-Select bigger images for a bigger effect, as this universal rule, applies for all readers.
-Go for the largest and best-quality image out there, but make sure you’ve considered all technical aspects before uploading it on your website.
+Select bigger images for a bigger effect, as this universal rule, applies to all readers.
+Go for the largest and best-quality image out there, but make sure you’ve considered all technical aspects of uploading it to your website.
 Otherwise, you may end up showing a blurry image that affects the reputation of your site and doesn’t inspire the reader to remain there.
 Instead, try to make images inspirational enough for him to return and continue exploring your posts.

 Stock photos are not your only option